-So, if last year, you struggled to get a few good reads in over the Summer or if you strayed too much from the spirit of the season, you can be much more content with your reading goals and accomplishments this Summer.
+If you have struggled to get a few good reads in over the summer or if you strayed too much from the spirit of the season, you can be much more content with your reading goals and accomplishments this summer.
+This adult reading challenge has three seasonal prompts to read just one book each month:

-- a book set in Summer in June;
+- a book set in summer in June;

 - a book set at the beach in July;